agencyenterprise/SOO-Honest-AI/README.md

 # SOO-Honest-AI: Towards Safe and Honest AI Agents with Neural Self-Other Overlap

 This repository contains the code and experiments for the paper titled **"Towards Safe and Honest AI Agents with Neural Self-Other Overlap"**.
 The research introduces a novel model fine-tuning method called Self-Other Overlap (SOO) to reduce deception in AI systems.
-SOO aims to align the internal representations of AI models to reduce deceptive behavior while maintaining task performance.
+SOO aims to align the internal representations of self and others in AI models to reduce deceptive behavior while maintaining task performance.

 ## Structure of the Repository